Syllabus for ITS-130

 CO5 Develop SQL code to implement database security policies.

-For your formal work in the course, you are required to participate in online discussion forums, complete uCertify activities (quizzes and exercises), complete written assignments, complete lab assignments, take a proctored midterm examination, and complete a final project.
+For your formal work in the course, you are required to participate in online discussion forums, complete written assignments, take a proctored midterm examination, take quizzes, complete Infosec labs, and complete a final project.
 See below for details.

 Consult the Course Calendar for due dates.

-The midterm is a closed-book, proctored online exam.
-It is two hours long and covers material from Modules 1 through 3 of the course.
-It contains multiple-choice and short-essay questions.
+The midterm exam is two hours long and covers material from Modules 1, 2, and 3 in the course.
+It is closed-book and contains multiple-choice and essay questions.

 For the midterm, you are required to use the University's Online Proctor Service (OPS).
 Please refer to the Examinations and Proctors section of the Online Student Handbook (see General Information area of the course website) for further information about scheduling and taking online exams and for all exam policies and procedures.
 You are strongly advised to schedule your exam within the first week of the semester.